learning-zone/html-basics/README.md

 1. Keep resources on a CDN

-#### Q. Explain what ARIA and screenreaders are, and how to make a website accessible.
+#### Q. What ARIA and screenreaders are, and how to make a website accessible?
 Screen readers are software programs that  provide assistive technologies that allow people with disabilities (such as no sight, sound or mouse-ing ability) to use web applications.
 You can make your sites more accessible by following ARIA standards such as semantic HTML, alt attributes and using [role=button] in the expected ways

 #### Q. What is the purpose of the `alt` attribute on images?